lightbits/lightbits.github.io/euler2/euler2.markdown

 In fact it does, mathematicians gave a name to this discovery.
 The so3 lie algebra.
 We describe the "small step" in terms of three numbers.

+But that's just a name that doesn't tell you anything meaningful.

+Unfortunately, people like to toss the name around everywhere, in papers or in code.
+Maybe it is to confuse you, or to demonstrate their intellectual superiority.

+Either way, you are now protected, because you know what it really means: it's just a small rotation.

 <br>
 <br>
 # What the fuck is SE3?